3dvconf/3dvconf.github.io/2025/poster-instructions.md

 ---
 layout: 2021_sidebar
 year: 2025
-title: Poster Instructions
+title: Presentation Instructions
 ---

+### Oral Presentations

+Below are some details regarding the oral presentations:

+1. **Oral Presentations:** Each oral presentation should be 12 minutes long, with an additional 3 minutes for Q&A.
+2. **Format:** The presenter should use their own laptop for the presentation.
+We will update you if the situation changes.

+### Poster Presentations

-As we prepare for the upcoming 3DV conference, we wanted to provide some important details regarding the poster presentations:
+Below are some details regarding the poster presentations:

 1. **Poster Presentations:** All accepted papers will be presented as posters, including orals.